Student Engagement at Grand View

-Many colleges are now beginning to look at NSSE as a way to measure quality that can take into account the mission of the institution and that is based on student evaluation, as opposed to rankings heavily influenced by distant executive officers who may never have been on the college’s campus, let alone in one of its classrooms.
+Many colleges look at NSSE as a way to measure quality that can take into account the mission of the institution and that is based on student evaluation, as opposed to rankings heavily influenced by distant executive officers who may never have been on the college’s campus, let alone in one of its classrooms.

 For more information about NSSE, please take a look at the NSSE Project website.

 How does Grand View use NSSE results?

 Grand View is pleased to provide you with the summary results of our 2015 NSSE survey.
 This chart indicates where we rank for first-year students.
 See our 2015 summary report HERE.

 We are using the results to improve in areas we believe need attention and to strengthen areas that are already strong.
 Below are some examples of activities we’ve undertaken to improve student engagement.

 Provided resources and training for faculty members to incorporate more active and collaborative learning strategies into the classroom.

 Upgraded classroom technologies and our computer infrastructure to support student learning.